 Figure 1: Income definitions from primary to disposable income Source: OECD (2013:44), own diagram

-Inequality mMeasures
+Inequality measures

 Nowadays a plethora of inequality measures exists.
 Hao and Naiman (2010) or Cowell (2009) provide good overviews on inequality measures and their properties.
 Based on their overview, we distinguish five major families: Measures relating to probability distribution, measures based on quantile functions and Lorenz curves, measures derived from social welfare functions, measures from information theory and measures based on relative distribution.
 Many scholars discuss properties of measures usually with regard to five principles.
 Here we don’t discuss the usefulness of inequality measures in regard to these five principles exhaustively.
 We rather want to highlight the main features of the most used and prominent inequality-measures.